UFFeScience/SambA-SciPhy/README.md

        -v "$PWD:/home/samba/workspace" thaylongs/samba
 ```

-After booting the container, clone this repo then go to "SourceCode" directory and run the following commands:
+After booting the container, clone this repo and then go to "SourceCode" directory to run the following commands:

 ```bash
 cd $WORKSPACE